I have not heard strategic planning sessions start this way: anything is possible. More often planning sessions start with:

 It seems simple to just flip the coin, from tails, the negative, to heads, the positive.
 It is the same coin, but the art really is taking a conversation to what is possible.
 What is possible is motivating and motivation is the bottom line.

-If you found the video interesting, here are 2 books you might enjoy.
+If you found the video interesting, here are two books you might enjoy.

 Share this Post